We partner with bluesign® to understand the environmental impact of our textile manufacturing.

-Performance fabrics for the outdoors, fabrics that shed water and transport moisture, often use complex polymers and chemical treatments.
+Performance fabrics for the outdoors that shed water and transport moisture often use complex polymers and chemical treatments.
 Even natural fabrics like cotton and wool are chemically dyed and finished.

 To minimize the negative environmental and human health impacts of textile processing, we started working with our textile mills and bluesign technologies in 2005.
 Bluesign provides independent auditing of textile mills, and the bluesign system is the strictest environmental standard in the world for the production of textiles.
 They focus on environmental performance in five key areas:

 - Resource productivity